seanken/CellLevel_QC/README.md

 **With the sanity check, the results don't perfectly match between the metrics file and the results from CellLevel_QC.
 Should I be worried?**

-Probably not a big issue.
-In our testing the results were very similiar, though not identical.
-This is due to the fact that our program and CellRanger use slightly different sets of reads for calculating aggregate values.
-In particular, we exclude all reads that do not have a CBC matching the cell list.
+We have found almost perfect agreement (up to rounding) with Antisense, Intronic, Exonic, quality, and Intergenic results, but others might very.
 There are also some metrics we use only uniquelly mapped reads while CellRanger includes other reads as well.
 Large differences might be a sign of an issue, but could also be due to other effects (low number of reads in cells, etc).

 **What testing has this program undergone?**

 So far the testing is limited (plan on doing more, just haven't had the chance).
-Most of it has involved comparing the outputs of this program to 10X outputs, either in aggregate (with the -s flag), or on a cell by cell bases (only done with nUMI).
+Most of it has involved comparing the outputs of this program to 10X outputs, either in aggregate (with the -s flag), or on a cell by cell bases (only done with nUMI, done manually but will add automatic tests for it at some point).
+Also a few unit tests where implemented (also run with the -s flag), more will come.